 Pros: The system adjusts for each user's internet latency to improve accuracy (see below for the statistics).
 No need for each quizzer to stream video (if local teams are gathered at their home churches), so internet speed is not as critical.
 If one computer is streaming the video of the team, then the coach can manage the mute function and ensure the team moves from one Zoom room to the next.
 The Quizmaster gets an audible alert when someone buzzes in.

-Cons: Works best if the quizzers are not also streaming Zoom on the same device.
-If a team cannot get together (and socially distance) for the quiz meet, then this method works best on a computer rather than a mobile device.
+Cons: Works best if the quizzers are not also streaming Zoom on a mobile device.
+If a team cannot get together (and socially distance) for the quiz meet and share a single Zoom feed, then BuzzIn works best if the quizzer has Zoom on a laptop and BuzzIn on a mobile device or a second browser window on their computer.
 Limited to 8 players for the Free Tier.
 However, a 1-day access to the Premium Tier is only $0.99 and allows for 200 players.

 Zoom Chat vs BuzzIn.Live: Reliability and Repeatability